Activists worry about potential abuse of face scans for ICE

 The state does not run searches for people whose only infraction is living in the country without proper documentation, Cote said.

-But Democratic Rep. Angela Romero called the searches “government overreach” with the potential to spread fear.
+But Democratic state Rep. Angela Romero called the searches “government overreach” with the potential to spread fear.

 “For me, it’s the federal government accessing information without the legislature’s knowledge or permission,” she said.